December 22, 2019

-The best actor was clearly Paul Darrow and he held onto the character very well until series 4 when he suddenly became larger than life and turned it up to 11.
+The best actor was clearly Paul Darrow and he held onto the character very well until series 4 when he suddenly became larger than life.

 Most of the series involved actors getting into the roles and as they got there, the dynamics changed again.
 And Travis 2 was just so bad, he never nailed it.
 It seems that Brian Croucher had not seen the Travis 1 character by Stephen Greif when he took over in season 2.
 Brian refused to have his face half covered by the eyepatch as it would ruin his looks!
 Funny how with the full eyepatch Stephen looks more handsome!
 It is a shame Stephen only played it for the first season, it was at first a tennis injury that took him out, followed by other acting commitments.

 It was basically “cowboys and Indians in space”, clearly Paul Darrow was delighted to be running about like a cowboy.